jorgechato/jorgechato/README.md

 ### Yo!

-This is Jorge Chato, a SRE expert and Green Hat Hacker.
+This is Jorge, a SRE expert and Green Hat Hacker.

 ```python
 import json